zeek/package-manager/doc/source.rst

 that's the shorthand way to refer to the packages when using :ref:`bro-pkg <bro-pkg>`.

-The `url` option may be set to the URL of any valid git repository.
+The `url` field may be set to the URL of any valid git repository.
 This includes local paths, though that's not a good choice for package sources that are meant to be shared with others.

-The `tags` option contains a comma-delimited set of metadata tags that further classify and describe the purpose of the package.
+The `tags` field contains a comma-delimited set of metadata tags that further classify and describe the purpose of the package.
 This is used to help users better discover and search for packages.
 E.g. the :ref:`bro-pkg search <search-command>` command will inspect these tags.